 Distance education is a booming trend because students get knowledge and schedule their time easier.
 Such online learning platforms as Coursera or Udemy are now widely known all over the world and gather thousands of learners under one “roof”.

 There are always shier students in the classroom that want to be heard, and EdTech tools make it possible.
 Common social media websites seem to be the easiest solution, but this is not the safest environment for learners, especially for younger ones.
 How does EdTech help?
 It provides platforms that enhance “teacher-student” collaboration.

 One of these platforms is Twiducate where teachers create a separate community for the class only.
 The membership on this website is free and safe for students – teachers control posted materials and allow everyone to get involved in the learning process.

 The best thing about educational technologies is that they can be applied to any aspect of the teacher’s work.
-It is already there and it is marvelous: here are some advantages that teachers can obtain from specific tech solutions.
+It is already there and it is marvelous: here are some benefits for going paperless in a classroom for teachers.

 1. Collaborative education

 Teachers need to communicate just like their students to improve and discuss lesson plans.
 It can be done at school or in any other place with collaborative tools at hand.
 Improved communication gives way to new ideas and resources to create an exciting learning experience.

 Common Curriculum is one of the tools that makes you forget about paperwork.
 Lesson planning becomes a task for the whole teaching team which improves the educational process and gives valuable insights to every team member.